 I’m thrilled I can almost do that now at Butter Brothers next to the Central Market.
 Well, not on Sunday!

 This sweet bakery is (also) a nice stop for quick lunch bites (daily soup and usually some sandwiches).
-For dessert there are plenty of delicious pastries, excellent coffee, yogurt and even craft beers.
+For dessert there are plenty of delicious pastries, excellent coffee, yogurt.
 Obviously there is freshly baked bread of all kinds all day but mind you they quickly fly off the shelves.
 And the croissants are almost like in France (fyi, the taste is very similar but the texture isn’t!).

 Oh and bonus, you can get fresh milk from the owner’s cows!